opendaylight/releng-builder/src/site/markdown/jenkins.markdown

 Some considerations when using this job:

-* The patch test verification takes some time (~ 2 hours) + consumes a lot of resources so it is not meant to be used for every patch
+* The patch test verification takes some time (~2 hours) + consumes a lot of resources so it is not meant to be used for every patch.
-* The system test for master patches will fail most of the times because both code and test are unstable during the release cycle (should be good by the end of the cycle)
+* The system tests for master patches will fail most of the times because both code and test are unstable during the release cycle (should be good by the end of the cycle).
-* Because of the above, patch test results has to be interpreted most of the times by a system test knowable person, the integration group can help with that
+* Because of the above, patch test results typically have to be interpreted by system test experts.
+The [Integration/Test][1] project can help with that.

 ## <a name="jjb_basic_configuration">Basic Job Configuration</a>